 Seller: ZBK Books, Carlstadt, NJ, U.S.A.

 Condition: acceptable.
-Fast & Free Shipping â" A well-used but reliable copy with all text fully readable.
-Pages and cover remain intact, though wear such as notes, highlighting, bends, or library marks may be present.
-Supplemental items like CDs or access codes may not be included.
+Fast & Free Shipping â" A well-loved copy with text fully readable and cover pages intact.
+May display wear such as writing, highlighting, bends, folds or library marks.
+Still a complete and usable book.
 Seller Inventory # ZWV.0801477263.A

 Seller: BooksRun, Philadelphia, PA, U.S.A.